 BabyGearLab tests each seat using the same methods and facility that the National Highway Traffic Safety Administration (NHTSA) uses so we can compare results side-by-side.
 The comparison graphs below include the test data for the head sensor (HIC) and the chest sensor (g clip) from the Fllo compared to the best results from the group.

-The results include the HIC results for the Essentials by Britax Allegiance and the Clek Foonf for the chest clip which both earned the best results.
+The results include the HIC results for the Britax Allegiance and the Clek Foonf for the chest clip which both earned the best results.

 The Fllo comes standard with an anti-rebound bar (ARB) which is considered an additional safety feature.
 This feature works in the rear-facing configuration and helps stabilize the car seat against the vehicle seat back to help reduce the rotation or recoil of the car seat in the event of a collision.